Nimansky/JARVIS/blogpost.md

 - Use Verilator 5.019 for simulation
 - For now, Data and Instruction memories have been implemented as byte-addressable.
 However, RISC-V allows only for aligned accesses on IMem (and I could choose to do the same for DMem).
 So I will need to implement an exception for unallowed unaligned accesses.
+- For verification, I should probably do some sort of variation on the lockstep verification methodology using RISC-V test programs and a RISC-V VP; to that end, I probably have to implement the RVFI in my design (or at least something similar)

 ...